andres-ortizl/illohermano-spotify-playlist/README.md

 # Instructions

-You'll need to set up the following env vars before running the app
+You'll need to set up the following env vars in your .venv file before running the app

 - SPOTIFY_CLIENT_SECRET : Your spotify app client secret, you can set up this here https://developer.spotify.com/dashboard/applications